 The last tri-set in our series is all you need to work your whole body—fast.

-The high-performer i s not the type to let their diet or workout routine fall by the wayside during the holidays.
-They plan ahead so they can stay healthy when visiting other people’s homes.
+High performers find time for fitness, no matter how busy their lives.
 To help you do just that, we’re bringing you a series of intense-but-quick workouts, created by Shodan Rodney, a Tier 3+ trainer at Equinox Flatiron, over the next four weeks.
-They’re tri-sets: three exercises that are done for a set time or number of reps back-to-back with no rest.
+They’re tri-sets: three exercises that are done for a set time or number of reps back to back with no rest.
 “Tri-sets are concise and hard-hitting,” says Rodney.
 “Not only are you hitting various muscle groups, your heart rate will get to an ideal fat-burning zone—that's where the magic happens.”

 The fourth set in our series, below, starts with the Turkish get-up, a move all trainers, including Rodney, love.
 Then, move on to bat wings.
 “Bat wings are great for scapula retraction, working the rhomboids and middle trap,” says Rodney.
 Then, finish off the lower body with kettlebell swings—they’ll also rev your heart rate, acting as a metabolic finisher.